Last updated on February 4th, 2024 at 10:12 pm

 You won’t hear me bad-mouth Union Chicken much, but the only thing I didn’t enjoy that night were the White Cheddar Biscuits.
 They’re alright but dense—I’m about the soft and fluffy biscuits; they just weren’t doing it for me.
 Good thing it’s just an optional side dish, right?

 Triple Cooked Fries

 No lie—a restaurant can boast whatever it wants on its menu, but I judge their worth based on their fries.
 Great fries are what keep me coming back!
-And man—if Union Chicken were my local, I’d just live off of it!
+And man—if it was my local, I’d just live off of it!
 The Triple Cooked Fries are russet potatoes with some sea salt and a side of piri piri mayo, which sounds simple, but they are on point.
 Want a classier take on the classic French fry recipe?
 Do not miss out on these!

 Charred Broccoli Salad

 Will admit—I’m not the best role model for my boys to eat their vegetables.
 I usually baulk at the thought of a salad, thinking them best at the side of a nice hunk of meat.